 INSPIRING & SUPPORTING THE NEXT GENERATION OF INDIGENOUS SCHOLARS

-IUSRS is an eight-week intensive research training program hosted by McMaster University.
+IUSRS is an eight-week intensive research training program hosted by the McMaster Indigenous Research Institute.
 Indigenous undergraduate students from universities across Canada, who are interested in research and curious about graduate school are eligible to participate.
 Participants take part in workshops and Indigenous Knowledge programming while contributing as research scholars under the supervision of a McMaster faculty member.

-The IUSRS is an innovative collaboration of the McMaster Indigenous Research Institute (MIRI) with the School of Graduate Studies (SGS), the Indigenous Studies Program and Indigenous Student Services.
-The 2019 cycle of IUSRS will be the fourth year of providing an opportunity for Indigenous students – and McMaster faculty members – to be immersed in a unique research experience.
+The 2021 cycle of IUSRS will be the seventh year of providing an opportunity for Indigenous students – and McMaster faculty members – to be immersed in a unique research experience.

 The IUSRS is made possible by contributions from the Office of the Vice President, Research, all 6 McMaster faculties, and the Feast Centre for Indigenous STBBI research.

 The Feast Centre for Indigenous STBBI research will support IUSR scholars interested in Indigenous STBBI research and will provide Feast-affiliated supervisors.